RobertRish/garnecia-elefantis/README.md

 ## Description

-A Reat SPA that showcases the projects I've created.
+A React SPA that showcases the projects I've created.

 ## License